Who Am I

 Who am I?

 I also believe in self accountability and taking responsibility for ones words and actions.
 I have no time for, or interest in playing blame games.
 9 times out of ten it is our own decisions that put us in the line of fire, whether it be a good or bad situation.
 If one is honest with themselves and looks back over things, one will see that I am right.
+The problem arises for most people when it comes time to admit it to themselves.

 This is called in treatment "taking the cold hard look in the mirror".
 Many people try and fail because the hardest thing one will ever do is to face themselves, and take responsibility for their life.
 It is far, far easier to blame all of ones shortcomings and failures on someone or something else.